Skip to main content Skip to search Skip to main navigation

 Soft, warm sound with clear articulation.

-• Neck construction: Glued in
+• Neck construction: Set in neck

 Significantly longer sustain than screw-on necks